Yerba Mate Culture is supported by readers. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more

-What is Red Rooibos Tea? – History and Health Benefits
+What is Red Rooibos Tea?
+(History, Benefits & Side Effects)

-Rooibos tea contains no caffeine and no calories.
+Rooibos tea has no caffeine and no calories.
 Instead, it contains a lot of antioxidants and a variety of beneficial minerals.
-That is why this South African beverage is so healthy and I can sincerely recommend it for everyone.
+That’s why this South African beverage is so healthy and I can sincerely recommend it for everyone.

 History of Rooibos Tea